 The Health Effects of Wildfire Smoke

-The fact is, this is not an event isolated to a far corner of the planet.
-This is a global issue and a growing problem for a variety of reasons I’ll get into in just a moment.
+However, no large fire is an event isolated to a single corner of the planet.
+It’s a global issue and a growing problem for a variety of reasons I’ll get into in just a moment.

-Thankfully, there are concrete actions we can take to protect ourselves from the health effects on our bodies that can result from the smoke of forest fires.
-I’ll share those with you here.
-I’ll also discuss the impact of the fires globally and what we can do for the health of our planet as well.
+Thankfully, there are concrete actions we can take to protect ourselves from the health effects of wildfire smoke on our bodies.
+I’ll share those with you in this article.
+I’ll also discuss the impact of the fires globally and what we can do for the health of our planet.

 Why Are There So Many Forest Fires?

 Forest fires are becoming more common — as well as larger — because of changes to our climate.